Sackboy: A Big Adventure PS4, PS5 Trophy Guide and Road Map

 While you’re there you can be on the lookout for various secrets and collectables.

-Note that many of the below trophies involve multiplayer so it is again better to bring a friend along for this phase.
+Note that much of the Sackboy Trophy Guide below involves multiplayer so it is again better to bring a friend along for this phase.

 Replay Missions for Better Results